Cycling burns calories rather than cash. Switch to a bike for your journey to work and you could save over £3,000 every year.

 A fifth of the total amount paid.

-This is what specialist cycle insurer Cycleguard quoted for a £750 bike and £250 of equipment for someone living at the expensive SW1A 0AA postcode.
+This is approximately what specialist cycle insurer Bikmo quote for a £750 bike including cover for £500 of clothing, accessories + equipment for someone living at the expensive SW1A 0AA postcode.
 (That's the Houses of Parliament, in the middle of London.)

 • Breakdown cover: £14